mitraisjavameetup/java-programming-exercises/jpa/README.md

 - If you want to use another database, please do the following:
     + modify persistence.xml
     + modify connection.config
-    + add jdbc driver and change the Driver
+    + add jdbc driver dependency in pom.xml and change the Driver